Basque Nationalist Party: Alderdi Eguna

 Alderdi Eguna ("Party Day") is the national holiday of the Basque Nationalist Party which is annually celebrated on the last Sunday of September, the Sunday closest to the feast day of Saint Michael, the patron saint of Euskal Herria and of the Basque Nationalist Party.

 The central act of this celebration is a political meeting of leading nationalists, but the celebration begins in the morning with a traditional festival in which the different municipal organizations from the party set up stands to sell drinks and their more typical products, all brightened up by traditional music.
 Dances and traditional sports are also enjoyed.
 The celebration takes place in an open air arena (currently in Foronda, Álava), and lasts until nightfall.

-European representation
+International affiliation

 In the European Parliament, the Basque Nationalist Party sits in the Renew Europe group with one MEP.
+The EAJ-PNV is also a member of the European Democratic Party (EDP).
+The party was previously a founding member of the European People's Party and the Christian Democrat International, from which it was expelled in 2000.
+The EAJ-PNV was also a member of the European Free Alliance from 1999 to 2004.

-In the European Committee of the Regions, the Basque Nationalist Party sits in the Renew Europe CoR group with one full and one alternate member for the 2020-2025 mandate.
+In the European Committee of the Regions, the Basque Nationalist Party sits in the Renew Europe CoR group with one full and one alternate member for the 2025-2030 mandate.